AbdulHannanF/AbdulHannanF/README.md

 - 👋 Hi, I’m @AbdulHannanF
-- 👀 I’m interested in Python programming as well as HTML, CSS.
+- 👀 I’m interested in Python programming as well as HTML, CSS and JavaScript.
-- 🌱 I’m currently learning Python, HTML and their frameworks such as Django.
+- 🌱 I’m currently working on Python,its frameworks such as Django.
 - 💞️ I’m looking to collaborate on mostly everything('-')
 - 📫 How to reach me edwardkenway2800@gmail.com